 All of my work was destroyed in my nervous breakdown in 2001... except that I'd given some of my first prints to Rick Spano.
 He and Linda loved them so much that they hung them on their dining room wall, where they've remained ever since I made them in the late 1970s!
 I recently came across photos I'd taken of those prints.

 My favorite of the bunch is an adaptation of a photograph by Alfred Stieglitz called "The Hand of Man."
 It was my first and, I believe, best application of the spray paint soft ground technique.

 My second-favorite work was based on a photograph that appeared in an obscure little book called Twilight of Steam, which examined the decline of steam power in Europe.
 The author titled the image "Dust and Dereliction."
-It was the most complex etching I'd ever made—it was particularly tricky making the roof trusses appear both lit and silhouetted.
+It was the most complex etching I'd ever made, involving dozens of masks; it was particularly tricky making the roof trusses appear both lit and silhouetted.

 The remainder of the prints were, to be honest, okay, but not especially memorable.
-This one's kind of corny:
+This purely fanciful rendering is kind of corny:

 The last of the bunch is a moody empty passenger platform scene.
 It's very loosely based on the old Reading Line West Trenton station.